On subspace designs: Introduction

 We start by providing some properties of subspace designs and showing some procedures to construct subspace designs from other subspace designs, such as by using direct sum of subspaces.
 As a consequence of the bounds proved in \cite{bartoli2021evasive,blokhuis2000scattered,csajbok2021generalising}, we obtain a first bound regarding the dimension of the subspaces of a subspace design.

-Important examples of subspace designs are the $s$-designs.
+The $s$-designs are important examples of subspace designs.
 Indeed, when the dimension of all the subspaces is at most $m$, then any $(k-1)$-design in $ V=V(k,q^m)$ (with $m \geq k$) is an \emph{optimal subspace design}, that is connected to \emph{optimal sum-rank metric codes}.
-Then we prove that this is also true when considering maximum $1$-designs, that is a $1$-design for which the dimension of the subspaces is $km/2$.
+Then we prove that this is also true when considering maximum $1$-designs, i.e. $1$-designs for which the dimension of the subspaces is $km/2$ (when $km$ is even).
 We investigate the problem of determining the intersection pattern of the pointsets defined by the subspaces of an $s$-design with hyperplanes.
-We prove that when $s=1$, if such pointsets do not cover the entire space, we obtain a two-intersection set with respect to the hyperplanes.
+For $s=1$ we show that if such pointsets do not cover the entire space, we obtain a two-intersection set with respect to the hyperplanes.
 We conclude the section by showing constructions of maximum $1$-designs.
 As we will see, $s$-designs give explicit construction of lossless dimension expanders, without any restriction on the size of the field.

-Subsequently, we point out a connection between sum-rank metric codes and subspace designs, already developed in \cite{neri2021thegeometryS}.
+Subsequently, we point out a connection between sum-rank metric codes and subspace designs, already developed in \cite{neri2021geometry}.
 The sum-rank metric has been recently investigated especially because of the performance of multishot network coding based on sum-rank metric codes, see \cite{nobrega2010multishot}.
-This metric extends the Hamming and the rank metrics and it is still gaining attention.
-Indeed, important and fundamental results have been achieved not long ago, see e.g.\ \cite{byrne2021fundamental,martinez2019theory,Martinez2018skew,martinez2020general,neri2021twisted}.
+This metric extends the Hamming and rank metric and it is still gaining attention.
+Indeed, important and fundamental results were achieved not long ago, see e.g.\ \cite{byrne2021fundamental,martinez2019theory,Martinez2018skew,martinez2020general,neri2021twisted}.